Fresh vs. Frozen Donor Eggs: Why Use a Cryobank?

 Frozen eggs are usually sold in a cohort of six to eight eggs and come with a guarantee of having at least one good quality blastocyst for day five transfer.
 Frozen egg cycles from Cryos average a 45% blastocyst formation rate, meaning the average cycle produces two or more blastocysts.
 Fresh eggs are never guaranteed to become blastocysts.

 The cost of a fresh donor cycle can easily top $37,000.
 Fresh eggs have many expenses associated with them including donor travel, donor compensation, medication costs for the donor, and multiple donor medical appointments.
-At Cryos, one anonymous frozen donor egg costs $2,300 and one non-anonymous frozen donor egg costs $2,500.
+At Cryos, one ID Release frozen donor egg costs $2,300 and one Non-ID Release frozen donor egg costs $2,500.
 The cost of IVF using a cohort (at least six eggs) of Cryos eggs generally cost less than $25,000 making the use of frozen eggs more affordable than fresh.

 Frozen eggs are convenient and reduce the stress in the IVF laboratory.
 Because they are frozen, they can be warmed at any time, which is convenient.
 IVF laboratories are very busy places.
 They have little control of their workflow because, despite the best-laid plans, women cycle when their bodies are ready.
 Lab workers usually only get a 36-hour notification.
 This means on a given day a lab may have multiple egg retrievals, several ICSI’s, biopsies, transfers, and embryos needing to be frozen.
 Frozen eggs could be warmed on a day when the lab is less busy, reducing the stress of the embryologist, which is something that is in the best interest of everyone.